Did He Or Didn’t He? Jewish Views of the Resurrection of Jesus

 A truth, once it is established by proof, neither gains additional force from its acceptance by all scholars, nor loses any force if all reject it…4

 So, exactly what evidence is there to support the claim that Yeshua rose from the dead?

 Evidence from the New Testament

-The best way to recognize that the New Testament is actually an historical document is to read it.
+The best way to recognize that the New Testament is actually a historical document is to read it.
 It is hard to come up with any other conclusion.
-One of the most famous Jews of this century did just that and discovered something quite remarkable.
-In a 1929 interview in the Saturday Evening Post, Albert Einstein was asked if he believed in the historical Jesus and he replied:
+One of the most famous Jews of the twentieth century did just that and discovered something quite remarkable.
+In a 1929 interview in the Saturday Evening Post, Albert Einstein was asked if he believed in the historical Jesus and he replied,

 Unquestionably!
 No one can read the Gospels without feeling the actual presence of Jesus.
 His personality pulsates in every word.
 No myth is filled with such life.5

 The same documents which tell us that Yeshua lived also mention that he died and rose again.
-While no serious scholar doubts that Yeshua walked among us, skeptics (both Jewish and gentile) frequently attempt to extract the real history from these documents and throw away what they believe to be myth.
+While no serious scholar doubts that Yeshua walked among us, skeptics (both Jewish and Gentile) frequently attempt to extract the real history from these documents and throw away what they believe to be myth.
 Each year a new set of scholars steps up to the plate in an attempt to knock down the traditional life of Yeshua.
 These new positions are then readily embraced by those who are looking for reasons not to believe.
 Yet, by the following year a whole new school of thought emerges, taking exception with the previous year’s scholarship and going off in a new direction.
-The Jesus Seminar is one popular example of this phenomenon.

 What are some of the alternative explanations to these historical events?
 And what degree of faith does it take to believe these counter-theories?